Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/developer_guide/contributing_guide.rst

 Style
 -----

-This project is formatted with clang-format using the Google style with ColumnLimit: 120 file.
+This project is formatted with clang-format using the Google style with a ColumnLimit of 120.
 Please run clang-format before sending a pull request.

 If you use vscode, please add to your settings.json file: